happygiraffe/jslint4java/README.txt

 (See <http://jslint.com/>).
 It provides a simple interface for detecting potential problems in JavaScript code.

-The output of this project is two jar files:
+The output of this project is a jar file, which can be used in two ways.

-* dist/jslint.jar (just the jslint code)
-* dist/jslint+rhino.jar (jslint and the rhino JavaScript engine)

-If you want a tool to run at the command line, you'll want the latter.

-The usage is simple:
+You can run it on the command line:

-  % java -jar jslint+rhino.jar application.js
+  % java -jar jslint4java-ant-${project.version}-jar-with-dependencies.jar application.js
   jslint:application.js:11:9:Line breaking error ')'.
   jslint:application.js:11:10:Missing semicolon.